Can I Cut My Roof Trusses?

 To get a quick idea of what you’re trying to do, you can get a drawing of the truss that should have been installed above your garage when it was built.
 Attic trusses don’t cost that much more than a common truss and it’s a shame more builders don’t use them all the time.

 I have attic trusses that span my garage giving me a room that’s 12 feet wide and has a ceiling height of 8 feet.
 Part of the walls of the room are sloped, but that’s okay.
-I’ve also used attic trusses on jobs where a standard rectangular room was created that had straight walls floor to ceiling.
-Good luck, take your time and be safe!
+My cozy man cave is inside the room created within the attic trusses.
+It's a great room.